dropbox-code/repo-14/src/pages/index.md

 ### The Photoshop API

-Use Photoshop, Lightroom, and Sensei together to create web or server-based workflows to cut out images, reflow banner ads, and more.
+Use Photoshop, Lightroom, and the latest AI/ML technology together to create web or server-based workflows to automate your content workflows.

 - [Learn more](../apis/creativecloud/photo-imaging-api.html)